miramo1/Spy-Vs-Reddit/README.md

 <img src="https://github.com/user-attachments/assets/ddc1f1a6-a298-480f-81ef-6cd45c4ebce3" alt="Alt Text" width="400" height="300">

 If you want to recreate this data, use the create_all() function in csvFunctions.py to create a local database of the 7000 Tickers used in this project.
 This takes ~4 minutes with 10 threads.
 After that, enter your API info into the config file.
 If there are JSON errors, try using values_as_keys(alias.json).
+The

 ~